Adam Conley: Personal life

 Conley was born to his mother, Katy, and father, Larry, on May 24, 1990.
 He has an older brother, Jeremy.
 He attended Washington State University, majoring in Criminal Justice, but did not graduate.
 Conley met and proposed to college girlfriend Kendall Mays, a blogger, after a very brief courtship.
-In Mays' own words, she says she had only known him a "short time" before they became engaged on April 4, 2011.
+Mays said she had only known him a short time before they became engaged on April 4, 2011.
 They were married on September 10, 2011, in Olympia, Washington.
 The couple have three daughters.
 They also are parents to an adopted nephew, who was born June 22, 2013.
-They homeschool their children, are advocates of home birth and midwifery, and are against vaccination.
+They homeschool their children, are advocates of home birth and midwifery and are against vaccination.

 Adam is an outspoken follower of the Baptist Christian faith, and he and his wife are supporters of the United States Republican Party.
 He enjoys hunting for sport, shooting, and fishing.
 He is also an amateur pastor, and participates in bible study groups.